qaiserali/kubernetes/wordpress/README.md

 ### Run Wordpress and MySQL on kubernetes cluster
-This directory contains an example of how to run a Wordpress and MySQL database on a kubernetes cluster.Both Wordpress and MySQL applications use PersistentVolumes and PersistentVolumeClaims to store data on your host machine.
-Kubernetes secret is used for storing sensitive data such as root and db passwords etc.
+This directory contains an example of how to run a Wordpress and MySQL database on a kubernetes cluster.Both Wordpress and MySQL applications use PersistentVolumes and PersistentVolumeClaims for storing  data on your host machine.
+Kubernetes secret contains sensitive data such as root and db passwords etc.

 #### Kubernetes Secret object
 A secret is an object for storing sensitive data such as MySQL user or database password.
 You can put all the secrets in the secret manifest file with base64 encoded format.